Our Projects

 Research by the Trust has revealed Tavistock’s mercantile links in weapons trading via Plymouth and the Barbary Coast during the reign of Elizabeth 1.

-Drake Statue Interpretation Panel and Schools Programm
+Drake Statue Interpretation Panel and Schools Programme

 Tavistock Heritage Trust was awarded a grant by Historic England to use Sir Francis Drake’s statue in Tavistock as an educational tool and catalyst for change via a school’s programme and community engagement around the Black Lives Matter protests